 [PR] Year End Leave Reset Process

-Created by Crystal Ann Harvey, Modified on Tue, 28 Oct at 11:44 AM by Crystal Ann Harvey
+Created by Crystal Millington, Modified on Mon, 5 Jan at 10:10 AM by Crystal Millington

-To ensure the available balances are correct at the start of a new payroll year, it is important to run the year-end leave code reset in the correct order and with the correct date for the reset to ensure any usage in the final payroll of the calendar year is reducing the correct leave year.
+To ensure leave balances are correct at the start of a new payroll year, the year-end leave code reset must be run in the correct order and with the correct reset date.
+This ensures that any leave usage in the final payroll of the calendar year reduces the correct leave year.

-These instructions will discus form location as they exist in Vista versions 2021 R1 and above.
-In previous versions, PR Auto Leave Accrual/Usage and PR Leave Reset are hosted in separate forms.
-The process remains almost identical, but users in previous versions to 2021 R1 will need to navigate outside of PR Leave Entry to find the specific form.
+These instructions apply to Vista versions 2021 R1 and later.
+In earlier versions, PR Auto Leave Accrual/Usage and PR Leave Reset are located in separate forms outside of PR Leave Entry, though the process is otherwise the same.

 Leave Code Reset Rules